 I-83 North York Widening Final Design Noise Analysis

-A Final Design Noise Analysis for the I-83 North York Widening project will be completed for the remainder of the project area (broken into construction sections) after the project receives NEPA approval, anticipated early 2020.
+A Final Design Noise Analysis for the I-83 North York Widening project will be completed for the remainder of the project area as the final designs advance for the separate construction sections now that FHWA approved the FONSI.
 Community Noise Workshops will be held with the impacted Noise Sensitive Areas located in each construction section.
-Please check back for more information as the project progresses into Final Design.
+Property owners will be invited by letter to the Community Noise Workshop that addresses your area.
+Please check back for more information as the project progresses through Final Design.

 For more information about highway traffic noise, analysis, regulations and mitigation, please visit FHWA's website at: